 Since the Excel models are not in a standardized format these parsers need to be developed on a model-by-model basis in order to parse all of the relevant information out of the model.
-Future support will be added for more Excel based models as the parsers are developed.
+Future support may be added for more Excel-based models as the parsers are developed.

-2.3.4 Importing a JSON Model
+Importing a JSON Model